JimHagan/otel-workshop/lab_1-Setting_up_environment.md

 ## Export environment variables
 1. Sign into your [New Relic](https://one.newrelic.com) account
-2. Locate your **ingest license** key from your account's [API keys list](https://one.newrelic.com/api-keys), and copy the key.
+2. Locate your **ingest license** key from your account's [API keys list](https://one.newrelic.com/api-keys).
-3. Run the following commands to export the environment variables below, which configure the generated OpenTelemetry data to be sent to your account.
-Replace all instances of `<NEWRELIC_INGEST_LICENSE_KEY>` with your key. **Hold onto these commands in a notes file for later reference in this lab**
+3. Run the following commands in your terminal to export the environment variables.
+These environmental variables configure the generated OpenTelemetry data to be sent to your account.
+Be sure to replace all instances of `<NEWRELIC_INGEST_LICENSE_KEY>` with your key. **Hold onto these commands in a notes file for later reference in this lab**

 ```bash
 export OTEL_EXPORTER_OTLP_ENDPOINT=https://otlp.nr-data.net:4317